stripe/rainier/docs/tour.md

 val poisson10: RandomVariable[_] = Poisson(10).fit(sales)
 ```

-Although it's almost never necessary, we can reach into any `RandomVariable` and get its current probability `density`:
+Although it's almost never necessary, we can reach into any `RandomVariable` and get its current probability `densityValue`:

 ```scala
 scala> poisson9.densityValue